 After the first 3 km of running up roads, we hit the trails and I turned on my head torch and soon after unpacked my trekking poles.

 Running through the night was a surreal experience, seeing only what I could see in the circle of light created by the torch.
 The terrain was varied, from fire roads to single tracks, to winding descents and steep descents and running around lakes.
+At one point embers flew into my face, as one marshall had lit a 3m high bonfire, even though it is in the middle of the national park.
+I passed another marshall at a junction who was asleep, when it would have been good to know where the next turn was.

 By 5am the sun was up and I could turn off the torch.
 Through the night and early morning, the weather had cooled.
 I kept moving efficiently, knowing that it would warm up very soon.
 My goal was to get as far as possible before the heat of the day set in.